Lawyer Claims Congress Is ‘Harassing’ Rudy Giuliani’s Allies—by Asking Them for Ukraine Documents

 Congressional Democrats asked Parnass and Fruman for documents on Sept.
 30. They also subpoenaed Giuliani that same day for documents.
 Giuliani told The Daily Beast he has not decided whether or not to comply.

-“I haven't made up my mind,” he continued, “but one of the issues is, do you acknowledge an illicit committee?”
+“I haven't made up my mind,” Giuliani continued, “but one of the issues is, do you acknowledge an illicit committee?”